lmurrow/DECIPHER-seq/README.md

 Data and code for “DECIPHER-seq uncovers cell-cell interaction networks in the human breast” (Murrow et al.)
 ------------------------------------------------------------------------------------------------------------

-Included is the processed data and coded needed to replicate key findings from Murrow et al. Raw gene expression and barcode count matrices will be uploaded to the Gene Expression Omnibus (insert GEO ID here).
+Included is the code needed to replicate key findings from Murrow et al.
+Raw gene expression, barcode count matrices, and processed data will be uploaded to the Gene Expression Omnibus (insert GEO ID here).

 Any additional information required to reproduce the data in this study is available from the corresponding authors upon request.

 ``` r